SCIMTA/blc-nft-real-estate-marketplace-dapp/README.md

 - yarn install
 - yarn start

-6. Here is the most complex part, and you will get errors with metamask if you do not do the following.
-In an IDE open the project.
-Now you are going to want to open your terminal again with cd nft-realestate, are run npm install -g truffle, then the next command you are going to want to run is truffle init.
-Then truffle compile.
-Then run truffle migrate.
-You will create a new build folder.
-Delete the old build folder in src, and move the new one into its place.
+6. run `npm install -g truffle` Then `truffle compile`.
+Then run `truffle migrate`.
+You will create a new `build` folder.
+Delete folder `src/build`, and move the new one into its place.
 7. Open in a chrome browser: http://localhost:3000/
 8. Choose the ganache testing account in metamask which should be loaded with 100 ETH for testing, and choose the ganache network you added to connect.
-9. Right click the page, go down to Inspect, and then in the black window that opens, select Console from the top
-10. Mint some NFTs on your fake blockchain and have fun!
-The transaction will appear in the console after you approve it in the metamask popup!